the-afronautz/DS/README.md

 #### **Statistical and Deep Learning Methods for Server Telemetry Analysis**
 **Focus:** Deep Learning, Time Series, Anomaly Detection, Server Validation
 **Platforms:** Git/GitHub, MLflow, Azure (SQL Server, ML Studio, VMs)
-- Developed master's capstone project in collaboration with [GrayAI](https://grayaiml.com/), a startup leveraging deep learning and AI technologies to optimize data center and manufacturing operations
+- Developed master's capstone project in collaboration with [GrayAI](https://grayaiml.com/), a startup leveraging deep learning and AI technologies to optimize data center and manufacturing operations through server validation, power distribution, and preventative maintenance optimization.
 - Led 4-member university team in analysis of server memory hardware to model telemetry patterns, identify deviations from baseline operational behavior, and optimize validation testing
 - Developed **PyTorch-based temporal convolutional network autoencoder** architecture to analyze multivariate time series data and quantify anomalous server behavior in time spans as short as 100 milliseconds, improving model accuracy by **reducing reconstruction loss from 28% to 0.25%**
 - Developed comprehensive GitHub repository with scripts, notebooks, and reporting as well as MLflow structure to log experiments, model parameters, and artifacts for client